-More than 60 Career and Technical Education (CTE) pathways. from agriculture science to web design, are available to CCSD high school students.
+More than 60 Career and Technical Education (CTE) pathways, from agriculture science to web design, are available to CCSD high school students.
 These courses provide students with the academic and technical knowledge they need to pursue post-secondary opportunities or to enter the workplace upon graduation.

-CTE courses are available at all CCSD comprehensive high schools, Select Schools, and Career and Technical Academies.
+CTE courses are available at all CCSD comprehensive high schools and Career and Technical Academies.
 The in-depth programs of study require students to complete either a two-year, three-year, or four-year sequence of courses.
+Most pathways will transition to two-year programs of study beginning in the 2022-2023 school year.
 An option for every high school student, CTE courses provide hands-on training and real-life experiences, along with development of leadership skills through participation in career and technical student organizations.